Mars-Wave/CollegeAbstractDataTypesLabs/README.md

 to college assignments with the lowest computational complexity achievable.

 ## How to use:
 Inside each folder there is a PDF with the assignment description.
-The code used to make it work is the rest of the files, which have to be compiled and ran by a C++ compiler/IDE of your choice.
+The code used to make it work is in the rest of the files, which have to be compiled and ran by a C++ compiler/IDE of your choice.
 I would like to point out here that the files in each folder with each assignment are the ones **necessary** to make it run, not the best nor worst ones to approach and solve the problem, they are just the types I chose to use.